-Hackers do not discriminate between big or small enterprises, which is why cybercrime is expanding rapidly.
+Hackers do not discriminate between big or small enterprises, which is a reason that answers the question, why is cybercrime expanding rapidly.
 The rise of data breaches, ransomware attacks, and cyberterrorism incidents is unprecedented.
 Recent publications of high-profile attacks are a testament that adversaries are unrelenting in their malicious intentions.
 For example, malware variants, such as ZCryptor, Petya, and WannaCry, have caused untold reputational and financial damage to organizations all over the world.

 As cybercriminals leverage emerging technologies to advance their malicious campaigns, companies are increasingly exposed to cybersecurity threats.
 Moreover, digital innovations are being applied in critical sectors on a large scale.
 In turn, hackers have exploited digital technologies’ opportunities to gain high payoffs from the proceeds of cybercrime.
 The rapid expansion of cybercrime requires organizations to implement stringent precautions to eradicate vulnerabilities that can cause attacks.
 Various reasons have led to the rapid increase of global cybercrime.